yr542/Variant_Identification_Applicaton___VIA___V2/README.md

 We gratefully acknowledge the contributions of:

 - **[Isabelle Schrauwen](https://phoenixmed.arizona.edu/isabelle-schrauwen-phd)** – Principal Investigator of our lab, providing guidance and support.
 - **Yasmin Rajendran** – Contributor to pipeline development, documentation, and creator of the VIA Version 2 GitHub repository.
+Creator of the miniconda versions of the docker and the internal `yml` used.
 - **Daniel Hector Mendoza** - Contributor to the docker versions for creating a wrapper `VIA` to activate the `/via/main.py` script and placing the environment as the base in micromamba.